attax420/TextRPG/README.md

 # TextRPG
-This is a Terminal/CMD based TextRPG written in Python.
+This is a Terminal/CMD based TextRPG written in Python3.

 Features: